 Hugh Egan has been a member of the English department at Ithaca College since 1985.
 His primary field is American literature and he has particular teaching and research interests in literature of the frontier, literature of the sea, first-person voice, and authors James Fenimore Cooper, Herman Melville, Frederick Douglass, and Ralph Waldo Emerson.
 He directed the Humanities and Sciences Honors Program from 1995 to 2001.
 Professor Egan has twice taught as a Fulbright lecturer in American literature--in Sweden (1992) and in Indonesia (2003).
-From 2010-2013, he serves as Robert Ryan Professor of the Humanities.
+From 2010-2013, he served as Robert Ryan Professor of the Humanities.

 Current and recent courses